pypsa-meets-earth/pypsa-earth/doc/user-guide/configuration.md

 {{ read_csv('configtables/load_options.csv') }}

-`load_options.weather_year` accepts either an explicit integer or `derive_from_snapshots`.
-With an explicit year, the workflow derives the corresponding annual snapshot range and weather cutout.
-With `derive_from_snapshots`, the configured snapshot range is preserved and the weather year is inferred from `snapshots.start`.
-The snapshot range must remain within one calendar year, although an exclusive end boundary on January 1 of the following year is accepted.
-In both modes, the resolved year is validated against the selected load data source.
+`load_options.weather_year` accepts an integer or `derive_from_snapshots`.
+The latter infers the demand year from `snapshots.start`; an integer selects it independently.
+Neither option changes the configured snapshots.
+Demand is aligned by month, day, and hour, without preserving weekdays across years.
+February 29 uses February 28 when absent from the demand year.
+The selected demand year must be supported by the load source.

+`atlite.default: derive_from_snapshots` independently enables automatic cutout naming using the snapshot year and the definition under `atlite.cutouts.derive_from_snapshots`.
+An explicit name preserves the selected cutout and its configuration.
+Deriving a year requires snapshots within one calendar year, allowing January 1 of the following year as an exclusive end boundary.
+See [basic setup](customization/basic-setup.md) for examples.

 ### electricity